Location Managers

 Local Permit Expertise

-Expert navigation of Korean permit systems through KOFIC and regional film commissions.
-We coordinate Korea Heritage Service palace permits, Seoul Metropolitan Government authorizations, and Ministry of National Defense aerial photography permits.
+We move through Korean permit systems with ease, working via KOFIC and local film commissions.
+Our team secures Korea Heritage Service palace permits and Seoul Metropolitan Government sign-off.
+We also handle Ministry of National Defense aerial photography permits.

 02.